 “How could you have let me get fat?!
 What were you thinking?
 I can’t climb a flight of stairs without struggling for breath!”

-The Instagram account is replete with this child’s images, and I’m predicting that by the time she’s 10, she’ll be where Honey Boo Boo (reality TV star Alana Thompson) was when SHE was 10: literally obese!
+The Instagram account is replete with this child’s images, and I’m predicting that by the time she’s 10, she’ll be where Honey Boo Boo (reality TV star Alana Thompson) was when SHE was 10: clinically obese.

 In fact, this may happen even sooner, as the bopo influencer becomes more aggressive with her anti-diet crusade.

-This body positive Instragrammer is unknowingly priming her seven-year-old daughter for future obesity and long-term struggles with food.
+This body positive Instragrammer may be unknowingly priming her seven-year-old daughter for future obesity and long-term struggles with food.